robelandro/alx-backend-javascript/0x00-ES6_basic/README.md

 ### 📓 what is ES6?

-ES6 is short for ECMAScript 6, which is a scripting language specification standardized by ECMA International1.
-It is used by applications to enable client-side scripting1.
+ES6 is short for ECMAScript 6, which is a scripting language specification standardized by ECMA International.
+It is used by applications to enable client-side scripting.
 ES6 was released in 2015 and introduced many new features to JavaScript, such as arrow functions, spread operator, for/of loop, map objects, classes, promises, etc23.
 ES6 makes working with JavaScript easier and more readable.

 ### 📓 what is Babel?